 This event has been a success from the beginning thanks to generous businesses and residents of our local community.Learn More

 Interested in volunteering at a water station, the finish line, or multiple locations along the course?
 Contact firstname.lastname@example.org with any questions.

 Do I really need to carry someone piggyback the entire distance?
 Find the answer to this and other frequently asked questions.Read More

 Throughout high school, Lance and friends would run almost everyday after dismissal.
-He routinely ran up Autumn Hill, sometimes more than once per run.
+He routinely ran up Autumn Hill, sometimes using it for hill repeats.
 Lance loved the hill and the challenge it presented.
 He never complained about it.
 Rather, his was the voice of encouragement for others to rise to the challenge.
 In fact, he is the first person we know of to carry someone piggyback up the hill.
 Hence the race name, The Piggyback Dash.

 The Piggyback Dash, an annual running event, encourages individuals and families to challenge themselves.
 Inspired by Lance Purschke, the event is committed to providing scholarships in Lance's memory to UHS seniors, to striving to be an event the community supports, and to growing the local running community.

 Thank you!
 Your message was posted to Facebook.